Norhanahmedsaber/LLMSDashBoardServerSide/Readme.md

 └── package.json
 ```

-## Backend Repository
+## Frontend Repository

-For the server-side of the application, please visit the [LMSDashBoarClientSide](https://github.com/Norhanahmedsaber/LMSDashBoardClientSide) repository.
+For the client-side of the application, please visit the [LMSDashBoarClientSide](https://github.com/Norhanahmedsaber/LMSDashBoardClientSide) repository.